| 16

 from Ravensbourne Avenue to Buckingham Park in north Shoreham there was

-a small (the size of a Small Heath) orange
+a small (the size of a Small

-or brown butterfly (possibly a moth?) that
+Heath) orange or brown butterfly (possibly

 2026